ausbiopathgenDB/AustralianBiosecurityGenomicDatabase/README.md

 It is useful to confirm any notifiable viruses detected via read mapping with contig assembly as it provides a separate method for detection and can characterize sequence diversity that may be masked by the alignment approach.
 However, as contig assembly requires overlapping reads, it may not be as sensitive as read mapping if there is low or scattered virus genome coverage.

 ## Contacting the Chief Veterinary Office (CVO)
-All notifiable virus detections must be reported to the relevant Australian reference laboratory or Chief Veterinary Officer, as they can organise further investigation of the sample with the appropriate testing laboratory.
+All notifiable virus detections must be reported to the relevant State Veterinary Laboratory or the Office of the Chief Veterinary Officer, as they can organise further investigation of the sample with the appropriate testing laboratory.
 Multiple different data analyses should be provided to support the suspected detection of a notifiable virus detection and physical samples may be requested if available for confirmatory testing using diagnostic methods such as serology, culturing, or PCR.

 If there are any suspected detections, you can also call the Emergency Animal Disease Watch Hotline on 1800 675 888 (24 hours a day, every day of the year).
 If you are unsure of your results or would like to call a local veterinary officer, alternative numbers can be found for every state: